conicalflask/Repetier-Firmware/README.md

 This firmware will allow any printer with any geometric defect to print first layers perfectly.
 It does this by warping the requested print moves according to a detailed map of the print surface measured by the printer.
 This could (if you have imagination) even allow you to print onto deliberately curved surfaces for special applications.
 Importantly, this warps the print by the *measured* map of the bed, not the bed itself.
 This means even delta miscalibrations can be compensated for.

 There's no such thing as a free lunch.
 The less flat, less level the print surface is the more distortion must be introduced to follow the print surface.
 This will reduce the accuracy of the print.
-Likewise, if this is used to correct for a badly calibrated delta the resulting print geometry will not necessarily be true and mau have other exciting artefacts and wonk.
+Likewise, if this is used to correct for a badly calibrated delta the resulting print geometry will not necessarily be true and may have other exciting artefacts and wonk.

 On a perfect printer, prints using this firmware won't be any different but on an imperfect printer it's the difference between frustration of popped-off prints, badly smashed beds, scraped first layers with poor finish quality, and a well printed (albeit inaccurate) object.